securefederatedai/openfl/docs/developer_guide/running_the_federation.notebook.rst

 .. note::

-	In production deployments of |productName|, each collaborator will have the data on premise.
+	In production deployments of OpenFL, each collaborator will have the data on premise.
 Splitting data into shards is not necessary.

 Step 6: Run the Experiment
 --------------------------